|Road:||A1 Leeming Lane near Ripon|

 Little Chef Wiki

-Rainton Services were built in the 1970s by Station Supreme as a dual-sided service station with each side sporting a filling station and a café under the Station Supreme brand.
-Where the northbound café opened inside of a large, distinctive building with a sloping metal roof, the southbound café opened inside of a basically designed building with a flat packed roof.
+Rainton services was built in the 1970s by Station Supreme as a dual-sided service station with each side offering a filling station and the Station Supreme Cafe.
+The northbound café opened with a large, distinctive building with a sloping metal roof.

 In 2006, a Coffee Tempo! outlet was built alongside the Little Chef on the northbound side.

 In 2008, there were plans to upgrade the A1 between Dishforth and Leeming Bar to motorway which involved widening the road, causing it to consume Rainton services.
 For a while it looked like a new motorway service area would be built here, but plans never materialised as the owners, Malthurst, were more interested in a site near the A61.

 Consequently, the southbound services were compulsory purchased as part of the roadworks, and the Little Chef here closed in late 2008/early 2009, It was demolished soon after.

 In late 2009, the Little Chef, Burger King and Coffee Tempo! on the northbound side ceased trading and the main building was left boarded up.
 The last to go was the Texaco petrol station which closed on 3 January 2010, marking the end of Rainton services.